Orange's network investments help ward off low-cost rivals in France

 Orange shares are up about 30 percent so far this year, the biggest gainers among Europe's large-cap telecom firms, as investors bet on its recovery from a French price war touched off by low-cost player Iliad's entry to the mobile market in 2012 as well as possible consolidation.

-Bouygues took the price battle to the fixed broadband market this March with a TV, Internet and fixed-line phone bundle at 19.99 euros (15.8 pounds) a month, a move that analysts said risked hurting Orange since it has the largest fixed client base.
+Bouygues took the price battle to the fixed broadband market this March with a TV, Internet and fixed-line phone bundle at 19.99 euros ($26.9) a month, a move that analysts said risked hurting Orange since it has the largest fixed client base.

 "We have the best mobile network in France and that attracts the premium customers," Pellissier said.